xthezealot/white-theme-vscode/README.md

 ### Less UI, more code

-It lets you focus on the beauty of your code by fading all visual disractions around.
+It lets you focus on the beauty of your code by fading all visual distractions around.
 Perfect when you know your editor and its shortcuts.

 ### Meaningful syntax